betheden/hebrew-grammar/content/adjective.rst

 The most common use of adjectives in Biblical Hebrew is to describe a noun.
 There are two kinds of adjective that function in this way, attributive adjectves and predicative adjectives.
-In almost all instances, an attributive adjective immediately follows the noun that it describes and has the same form.
-Thus, if the noun is masculine, the adjective is also masculine; if the noun is singular, the adjective is also singular; if the noun is
+In almost all instances, an attributive adjective immediately follows the noun that it describes and has the same form in gender, number, and :ref:`definiteness`.
-:ref:`state_determined`,
-the adjective is also definite; and so on.
+Thus, if the noun is masculine, the adjective is also masculine.
+If the noun is singular, the adjective is also singular.
+If the noun is definite, the adjective is also definite; and so on.

 .. note:: When an :ref:`adjective_cardinal_number` or an
           :ref:`adjective_ordinal_number` is used as attributive